 Despite the reasons why the executives have the attitude that project planning is a waste of time and resources, you (as the project manager) must persuade them of the benefits of doing a project plan.
 When executives want to start a project, you must describe the right steps and explain how that process benefits the organization.
 Finally, you must discuss the required top down project planning techniques, documents and meetings.
 Executives also need to understand that you cannot use the same project planning techniques for every project.
 You should not bury a small project in needless paperwork.
 But a large strategic project will suffer if there isn’t sufficient planning, control and risk management.

-Project teams that must stop and figure out what to do next are working on a project that was planned like a To Do list.
+Project teams that must stop and figure out what to do next are working on a project with a To Do list plan.
 The project manager planned the first thing they’re going to do, then the second and then the third.
 Things get a little vague after that so the team members must stop work and ask the PM what to do next.
 That process continues until the planned completion date is looming on the horizon.
 At that point, the PM and team members must stop work and plan what they can quickly finish before the completion date.
 This is a disaster for the project and the PM’s career.

-Top down project planning also saves you from doing the wrong things on the project.
-Because you have done all the thinking on the deliverables before you start work, you don’t incur the costs of having to produce “missing” deliverables at the last moment.
+Top-down project planning also saves you from doing the wrong things on the project.
+That’s because you have done all the thinking on the deliverables before you start work.
+And that means you don’t incur the costs of having to produce “missing” deliverables at the last moment.

-If you fall into the trap of starting work immediately without using the top down project planning technique, you are certain to have a failed project.
-The same executives who force you to start work quickly will be exceedingly dissatisfied with the results, the money and the time spent to produce them.
+You are certain to have a failed project if you fall into the trap of starting work immediately without using the top-down project planning technique.
+The executives who forced you to start work quickly will be exceedingly dissatisfied with the results as well as the money and the time spent to produce them.
 The only way out of this situation is to explain to the project executives that success is a direct result of a solid planning effort.
-It must also be the right size for the scope and size of the project.
 You and the sponsor must define the scope of the work and the acceptance criteria that the project stakeholders will use to judge its success.
-That’s the key to top down project planning.
+That’s the key to top-down project planning.
 When you have a clear scope definition, you can break it down into high-level deliverables.
 Then you have the basis for a work breakdown structure (WBS) that minimizes the amount of work required to deliver the project scope.